nodesphere/website/src/content/about.md

 - Morphing between visualizations
 - Reading data from multiple backends, starting with IPFS

-Check out our open source projects at <https://github.com/nodesphere>.
+Check out our open source projects at <https://github.com/core-network> and our latest development board at <https://waffle.io/core-network/core-network>.